Learning Outcomes:

 Final Submission on GitHub

-In this course, all your assignments will be automatically extracted from GitHub.
+In this course, all your programming assignments will be automatically extracted from GitHub.
 There will be no separate submission on Canvas.

 The following instructions are very important.
 Make sure you double check everything, otherwise your assignment will not be marked: